emilwestling/Black-Sholes/README.md

 ## Usage

-- Visit the web application at https://black-scholes-heatmap-7785d38551b8.herokuapp.com/ (replace with your actual URL).
+- Visit the web application at https://black-scholes-heatmap-7785d38551b8.herokuapp.com.
 - Use the sliders to adjust the Strike Price (K), Risk-free Rate (r), and Volatility (σ).
 - Click "Generate Heatmaps" to see the updated heatmaps for the European call and put options.